6 January 2023

 Nursery manager Keris applied to join the food share scheme at the COOP.
 They now donate their surplus food twice a week to help fill the larder with goodies.

-Keris has had meetings with councillors from Wiltshire council, Councillors form the local Parish council and the Women’s Institute, all who are more than happy to help support the fabulous larder and help it reach as many people as possible!
+Keris has had meetings with councillors from Wiltshire council, the local Parish council and the Women’s Institute.
+All were more than happy to help support the fabulous larder and help it reach as many people as possible!

-The nursery has been awarded a Winter Grant from Wiltshire council which will be used to purchase items to stock the larder with including food vouchers, duvets, blankets and hot water bottles to help keep the community warm this winter.
+Wiltshire Council awarded the nursery with a Winter Grant.
+With the grant, staff can purchase items to stock the larder with including food vouchers, duvets, blankets and hot water bottles to help keep the community warm this winter.

 Future plans include helping people to understand food waste better, helping families be able to make easy meals using the food from the larder, and possibly introducing simple cookery classes.

-The larder is a great success, all of us at Brunel Group couldn’t be prouder of the Little Ducklings team for the efforts they have made and the example they have set for their young people.
+The community larder is a great success.
+All of us at Brunel Group couldn’t be prouder of the Little Ducklings team for the efforts they have made and the example they have set for their young people.